The Agile Methodology

 We are uncovering better ways of developing software by doing it and helping others do it.
 Through this work we have come to value:

-(Nearly) everything about Agile Development is based on one value: Identify and eliminate sources of WASTE.
+Note the phrasing: the items on the right still have value — the items on the left just have more.
+(Nearly) everything about Agile is based on one underlying value: identify and eliminate sources of WASTE.

 Individuals and Interactions over Processes and Tools